Nora Loose

 About

-When I’m not doing research, I like being active in the outdoors.
+When I’m not doing research, I enjoy being active outdoors and spending time with my toddler.
 I love rock climbing, trail running, and backcountry skiing.